Nemin32/Nemin32.github.io/soulstorm/_posts/2020-09-16-molluckreturns.md

 ## *"A Classic Refresher"*

 We see this sign several times during the trailer.
 The text seems to say *"A CLASSIC REFRESHER / Be wise!
 Know your basics(?) / Tough path lies ahead.
-Learn how here and now./ Only fools dial(?) in."*
+Learn how here and now./ Only fools dive in."*

 ![](/imgs/molre/refresher.png)